 Suggestions

-Add specific concrete actions such as 'validate naming conventions, enforce required tags, check module structure, verify documentation standards' to improve specificity.
+Add specific concrete actions such as 'validate naming conventions, enforce required tags, check module interface structure, verify documentation standards' to improve specificity.

 | Dimension | Reasoning | Score |